Estimate Time4 min

 • Car rental insurance

-If you're traveling by air, some credit cards can even get you access to airport lounges—though these cards typically come with an annual fee.
+If you're traveling by air, some credit cards allow access to airport lounges—though these cards typically come with an annual fee.

 Using credit cards internationally

-If you're traveling internationally, credit cards may be able to help you save money converting dollars to the local currency.
-Purchases made with a credit card typically get a much better exchange rate than you can get from a currency exchange vendor or banks because your card issuer offers close to the best rate available as it's set by the major networks, Visa® and Mastercard®.
-Those 2 payment networks facilitate payments around the world between businesses, banks, and consumers.
+If you're traveling internationally, credit cards may help you save money converting dollars to the local currency.
+Purchases made with a credit card typically get a better exchange rate than from a currency exchange vendor or banks because your card issuer offers close to the best rate available as it's set by the major networks, Visa® and Mastercard®they facilitate payments around the world between businesses, banks, and consumers.
 There are other networks including Discover® and American Express® but Visa and Mastercard are more widely accepted.

 A potentially more expensive option for making purchases when traveling is Dynamic Currency Conversion (DCC).
 With DCC, merchants or banks can process a transaction in the customer's home currency for an added fee.

-The service is often touted as a convenience to customers by allowing them to see exactly what they're paying at the time of the transaction rather than having to wait for the charge to post online or show up in a monthly credit card statement, but many experts feel that it is simply another way for banks and merchants to charge additional fees to unsuspecting customers.
+The service is often touted as a convenience to customers by allowing them to see what they're paying at the time of the transaction rather than having to wait for the charge to post online or show up in a monthly credit card statement.
+However many experts feel that it's simply another way for banks and merchants to charge additional fees to unsuspecting customers.

 Using a credit card can help you get a good exchange rate if you're traveling abroad.
 Do be aware of network and foreign transaction fees.
 Some credit cards do not have a foreign transaction fee--like the Fidelity Rewards Visa Signature Card.

 That is typically included in the total foreign transaction fee charged by your card, up to 3% of each purchase.
-That can add up.
-If you shop around ahead of time for a new card with no foreign transaction fee plus cash-back rewards—like the Fidelity® Visa Signature Card—you could potentially come out ahead.
+If you shop around ahead of time for a new card with no foreign transaction fee plus cash-back rewards—like the Fidelity® Visa Signature Card—you could potentially benefit.

 Traveling with a debit card

-But be aware of the fees that can come with withdrawing cash.
+Be aware of the fees that can come with withdrawing cash.
 Reimbursement of ATM fees can be a helpful and economical banking feature.
-If it's not offered by your financial institution, it could be a good idea to shop around before embarking on a trip.
+If it's not offered by your financial institution, consider shopping for a new one before embarking on a trip.
 The average ATM fee in 2023 was nearly $5.1

 The Fidelity® Cash Management Account automatically reimburses you for ATM fees charged by other institutions2 while using the Fidelity Debit Card3 at any ATM displaying the Visa®, Plus®, or Star® logo.